-Our equivalent of Sainsbury's was David Greig whose company logo was a Scottish thistle.
-Each butter paddle was beautifully carved with a Scottish thistle in reverse so that the block of butter had the David Greig thistle logo embossed on it.
+Our equivalent of Sainsbury's was David Greig whose company logo was a Scottish thistle, and each block of butter appeared to be beautifully carved with a Scottish thistle.
+In fact, the thistle was stamped onto the butter with a special wooden stamp.

 There was only one type of butter during rationing and it was labelled National Butter.

-Tea was loose in a big tea chest and was weighed out into a paper bag for each customer.
-During rationing it was one type, no choice.
+Tea arrived in shops loose in what were called tea chests, and was weighed out into paper bags for each customer.
+During rationing there was only one type, no choice.

 Serving and packaging cheese

-Cheese was in a large round lump and was cut with a wire.
+Cheese was on the counters as a large round lump and was cut for customers with a cheese wire.
 As far as I am aware, only Cheddar was available.

 Serving and packaging sugar

-Sugar was weighed out into a paper bag labelled National Sugar.
+Sugar was sold in a paper bag labelled National Sugar, usually ready-weighed.

 Serving and packaging bacon